GitHub Logo HIP-540: Change Or Remove Existing Keys From A Token

 Other Considerations

-1. We should standardize the use of all-zeros key as an invalid key across all keys in Hedera.
+1. We should standardize the use of all-zeros key as an unsable key across all keys in Hedera.

-2. We will have to add an enum field in the update transaction about whether the system should check the validity of the updated keys.
-Currently, we test the validity for all updates.
-With this enum field, the user will be able to tell the system to avoid checking of the validity of the updated keys.
-The default value of the field will maintain the current behavior of checking the validity.
+2. We will have to add an enum field in the update transaction about whether the system should require signatures from the updated keys.
+The current policy is to require a new key to sign an update transaction unless it is being changed by a higher-privilege key.
+This protects users from accidentally updating to a public key unless they definitely have the matching private key.
+With this enum field, the user will be able to tell the system to omit the new key from the signing requirements.
+The default value of the field will maintain the current behavior of requiring new keys to sign unless the update already has a higher-privilege key signature.

-Here’s a simple code example illustrating this boolean when updating a key to an invalid key.
+Here’s a simple code example illustrating this boolean when updating a key to an unusable key.

 let tokenUpdateTx = await new TokenUpdateTransaction()